DavidGruss/Heimerpinger/README.md

+Note: The `index.html` and `style.css` are not from me; they are from CodePen: https://codepen.io/cobra_winfrey/pen/ygojOG

 ### Downtime monitor (PHP) for cloud.gruss.li

 This repo adds a tiny PHP endpoint that checks `https://cloud.gruss.li/` every time it is hit and sends Telegram alerts if the site is down for more than 2 minutes.
 It skips a daily maintenance window from 04:20–04:25 (Europe/Zurich).